KIRK H. NEELY

 Kirk is the author of “Christmas at Croft,” included in an anthology, Hub City Christmas, edited by Betsy Teter and John Lane, published by Hub City Writers Project (1997); of “Rocky Colavito” in Stars Fell on Spartanburg, edited by Jeremy Jones and Betsy Teter, published by Hub City Writers project (2008); of “Snake Handling with Rudy Mancke” in Outdoor Adventures in the Upcountry edited by Michel Stone with Lydia Dishman, published by Hub City Writers project (2010); and of “Holy Ground” in State of the Heart, edited by Aida Rogers, published by The University of South Carolina Press (2013).
 Kirk also was a contributor to a family cookbook, Neely Family Favorites published by his mother, Louise Hudson Neely (1991).

-As a native of Spartanburg, Dr. Neely has genuine love and concern for the community.
 Dr. Neely has served on numerous boards, commissions, and committees.
-He has served multiple terms as a board member of the Rotary Club of Spartanburg, the St. Luke’s Free Clinic, and the Palmetto Council, Boy Scouts of America.
+These include the Rotary Club of Spartanburg, the St. Luke’s Free Clinic, and the Palmetto Council, Boy Scouts of America.
 He was a member of the founding board for The Children’s Advocacy Center of Spartanburg.
-He is a member The Spartanburg Ministerial Fellowship.
 He has served as President of the Parent Teachers Association at E.P.
-Todd Elementary School, Carver Junior High School, and Spartanburg High School.
-He has served as a member of the President’s Advisory Board and on the Parent Advisory Council at Wofford College.
-In addition, Dr. Neely serves on various educational, nonprofit, and religious committees in Spartanburg County.
+Todd Elementary School, Carver Junior High School, and Spartanburg High School, and as a member of the President’s Advisory Board and on the Parent Advisory Council at Wofford College.

 Kirk has had a life-long interest in promoting ecumenical and interfaith relationships.
 For eighteen years he has been a leader in the annual community Thanksgiving service as well as an ongoing interfaith dialogue within the Spartanburg faith community

-Upon his retirement from Morningside, Dr. Neely was Awarded the Order of the Palmetto, the highest civilian honor conferred by the State of South Carolina.
+Upon his retirement as Senior Pastor of Morningside Baptist Church, Dr. Neely was presented with the Order of the Palmetto, South Carolina’s highest civilian award.

 Kirk is a Master Gardener.
 He enjoys working in his own garden.
 The National Wildlife Federation has certified the Neelys’ backyard as a wildlife refuge.